Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Skip Connections Retain Class Information Even at Infinite Depth

-Skip connection is the most common way to overcome the performance degradation with depth in GCNs, but little is known about the effectiveness of different forms of available skip connections and their interplay with the convolutional operators.
-While there is a number of different formulations of skip connections, we consider the following two variants: Skip-PC (pre-convolution), where the skip connection is added to the features before applying convolution \citep{kipf2017semi}; and Skip-$\alpha$, which gives importance to the features by adding it to each layer without convolving with $\rmS$ \citep{chenWHDL2020gcnii}.
+Skip connection is the most common way to overcome the performance degradation with depth in GCNs, but little is known about the effectiveness of different skip connections and their interplay with the convolutions.
+While our focus is to understand the interplay with convolutions, we also include the impact of convolving with and without the feature information.
+Hence, we consider the following two variants: Skip-PC (pre-convolution), where the skip is added to the features before applying convolution \citep{kipf2017semi}; and Skip-$\alpha$, which gives importance to the features by adding it to each layer without convolving with $\rmS$ \citep{chenWHDL2020gcnii}.
 To facilitate skip connections, we need to enforce constant layer size, that is, $h_i=h_{i-1}$.
-Therefore, we transform the input layer using a random matrix $\rmW$ to $\rmH_0 = \rmX \rmW $ of size $n \times h$ where $\rmW_{ij} \sim \mathcal{N}(0,1)$ and $h$ is the hidden layer size.
+Therefore, we transform the input layer using a random matrix $\rmW$ to $\rmH_0 := \rmX \rmW $ of size $n \times h$ where $\rmW_{ij} \sim \mathcal{N}(0,1)$ and $h$ is the hidden layer size.
 Let $\rmH_i$ be the output of layer $i$.